-Anatomy and Pathology In addition to our 4-year diploma program, NYSH offers a uniquely designed course of Anatomy and Pathology for students of homeopathy who would like to complete the CHC requirement; it is approved by the Council for Homeopathic Certification.
+Anatomy and Pathology In addition to our 4-year diploma program, NYSH offers a uniquely designed course of Anatomy and Pathology for students of homeopathy who would like to complete the AIHC requirement; it is approved by the Association for International Homeopathic Certification.
 This is not a required NYSH course, but it may be taken elsewhere or online, and it is offered periodically based on student demand and teacher availability.
 There are also acceptable online options available.
 See A&P

 The 4-Year Curriculum

 The New York School of Homeopathy curriculum is designed to train confident and excellent practitioners of homeopathy who will apply their knowledge effectively and with enthusiasm.
 Self-directed study is an integral part of our program; challenging homework assignments prepare students for in-class presentations.

 Our curriculum fully prepares each student to fulfill the requirements for International Homeopathic Certification (IHC).
 See AIHC

 The first year introduces the basics of homeopathic history, philosophy and application.
 Using the principles of homeopathy, we explore the nature of disease and its cure.